QU1117/king-modern-c-projects/README.md

 This is a repo for programming projects I've completed from the book "C Programming.
 A modern approach", 2nd edition, by K. N. King.
+I didn't commit here my answers to any quiz-like exercises, only to those where you need to code, and also projects.